Coorg Legislative Assembly: History

 The Coorg Legislative Council was formed on 28 January 1924 as a representative body for the inhabitants of Coorg Province.
 It initially consisted of twenty members, fifteen of whom were elected and five nominated.
 The franchise was enlarged by the Government of India Act 1935 and the Indian Independence Act, 1947.
 In 1947, the number of members was reduced by two when the European constituency was abolished.

 The Constitution of India replaced the legislative council with a legislative assembly consisting of 24 members from 18 constituencies, of which six were two-member constituencies and twelve were single-member constituencies.
 Coming into force on 26 January 1950, one election was held to the assembly, in 1952.

 Members of the Coorg Legislative Assembly, 1952

 Candidates of only two political parties Indian National Congress (INC) and Communist Party of India (CPI) contested the elections.
-Many other candidates contested as Independents such as the independence activist Pandyanda Belliappa.
+Thakkadi Party candidates contested as Independents such as the independence activist Pandyanda Belliappa (elected from Ammathi Nad Constituency).